alexboia/LVD-FluentUi-LoginBox/README.md

 | Password recovery requested | `onForgotPasswordRequested` | (`Login Values Object`) | Triggered when the `Forgot password` button is clicked |
 | Component initialized | `onLoginFormInitialized` | `none` | Triggered when the component is mounted by `React` |
 | Component disposed | `onLoginFormDisposed` | (`Login Values Object`) | Triggered when the component is un-mounted by `React` |

+## Changelog
+<a name="lb-changelog"></a>

+### Version 0.0.3

+- Added `framed` prop to allow one to opt-out of the default framed/shadow-boxed container layout;
+- Added `fixed` prop to allow one to opt-out of the default fixed-width container layout;
+- Added `centered` prop to allow one to opt-out of the default container centering;
+- Added `style` prop to allow one to pass arbitrary in-line css styling to the container;
+- Added `className` prop to allow one to pass an additional css class to the container;
+- A description can now be passed to both the username and the password fields.

+### Version 0.0.2

+- Added `underlined` prop to allow one to display the login box fields using the underlined layout built-in `FluentUi` for the `TextField` component;
+- Added `onLoginFormInitialized` event, triggered when the component is mounted by `React`.

+### Version 0.0.1

+- First tracked version

 ## Donate
 <a name="lb-donate"></a>